The Temperance Movement (band): History

 On 30 November 2016, it was announced that Damon Wilson had amicably left the band to spend more time with his wife and family.

 In January 2020, frontman and principal songwriter Phil Campbell announced that he was leaving The Temperance Movement.
 Campbell would go on to form The Byson Family, who released an album called Kick The Traces in January 2021.
-In light of this fact—and also because of the chaos wrought among the broader entertainment industry during the COVID-19 pandemic—it is unclear if The Temperance Movement is continuing.

 On 18 August 2021, it was announced that The Temperance Movement would be releasing Covers & Rarities via Earache Records - a collection of rare tracks and covers, including the unheard track "Long Run" and the unheard cover of Deep Purple's "You Fool No One" featuring Deep Purple's Ian Paice and recorded at London's Metropolis Studios.
 The album was released on 26 November 2021 and achieved #38 in the UK Album Chart, making it the band's fourth UK Top 40 album.
 It also placed at #2 in both the UK Rock Chart and the UK Independent Chart.

 On 29 September 2021, a second compilation album, Caught On Stage: Live & Acoustic, was announced for release on 14 January 2022.
-Caught On Stage: Live & Acoustic is being released on various formats via Earache Records, including limited edition colour vinyl, black vinyl, CD and digital formats.
+Caught On Stage: Live & Acoustic was released on various formats via Earache Records, including limited edition colour vinyl, black vinyl, CD and digital formats.

+On 2 December 2024 The Temperance Movement announced a UK and Europe Tour commencing 17 March 2025 with members Paul, Nick, Phil, Simon and Luke.